Klint Kubiak

-Klint Alexander Kubiak (born February 17, 1987) is an American football coach who is the passing game coordinator for the San Francisco 49ers of the National Football League (NFL).
-He previously served as the offensive coordinator for the Minnesota Vikings in 2021.
+Klint Alexander Kubiak (born February 17, 1987) is an American professional football coach who is the offensive coordinator for the Seattle Seahawks of the National Football League (NFL).
+He has coached in the NFL and college following his playing career at Colorado State.
+Kubiak served as Minnesota Vikings offensive coordinator in 2021 and for the New Orleans Saints in 2024.
+He is the son of Gary Kubiak, former head coach of the Houston Texans and Denver Broncos.

-Kubiak is going into his 9th year of coaching, and has worked four seasons apiece in the NFL and college ranks following his playing career at Colorado State University.
-He is the son of Gary Kubiak, the former head coach of the Denver Broncos, who lead the team to victory in Super Bowl 50, as well as the Vikings former assistant head coach.

-College career
+College

 Kubiak attended Colorado State University (CSU), where he played safety for the Colorado State Rams football team from 2005 to 2009.
 He was named a team captain as a senior and was invited to play in the East-West Shrine Game.

 Coaching career

 Texas A&M

-Kubiak started his coaching career at Texas A&M University as an offensive quality control coach from 2010–2011 and as a graduate assistant and inside receivers coach in 2012.
+Kubiak started his coaching career at Texas A&M University as an offensive quality control coach from 2010 to 2011 and as a graduate assistant and inside receivers coach in 2012.
 During his three years with the Aggies, Kubiak earned his master's degree in human resource development.